thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 one of its methods it will throw, but only then.
 We still have time to check `handle.result` for an error condition to avoid throwing if we want.

-Next comes the main "loop" .Its actually unrolled at compile time because its a for each on a Tuple.
+Next comes the main "loop".
+Its actually unrolled at compile time because its a for each on a Tuple.

 ```D
 foreach(m; __traits(allMembers, vulkan))